 - They are not a fire hazard, another misconception.
 The finer textured mulches are more likely to combust.

 - They don’t transmit diseases.
-Most studies show that this does not happen; however, wood/Arborist chips should not be worked into the soil as an amendment.
+Most studies show that this does not happen; however, wood/wood chips should not be worked into the soil as an amendment.

 - They do keep the soil at an even temperature, kind of like a blanket.